 - making judgements: ability to choose the graphical and statistical methods which are more appropriate in a given situation

 - communication skills: ability to produce reports for the statistical and graphical analysis of experimental data in a variety of formats

 - learning skills: ability to access and peruse literature and technical information on statistical computing

 A BSc in Agriculture, Food Science, Chemistry, Biology, Biotechnology.
 At least 5 ECTS credits in Mathematics (some statistics, 3 ETCS credits in Statistics, may help).
 Ability to use spreadsheet software packages under Windows, MacOS or Unix/Linux operating systems.
 A knowledge of technical English language (for speakers of English as a second language a B1 or B2 level is suggested)

 Attendance.
 Only 10 highly motivated students can attend the course (and get their exercises graded).
 Further students can be accepted but their exercises and reports will not be graded.

 Grading.
-To obtain full credits (5 ECTS) the students must turn in a report (in Word or pdf format) within 1 month from the end of the course (note: as of 2018 the report MUST be in the form of a R notebook).
+To obtain full credits (4 or 5 ECTS, depending on the number of lectures taken) the students must turn in a report (in Word or pdf format) within 1 month from the end of the course (note: as of 2018 the report MUST be in the form of a R notebook or of a .html document generated with R markdown).
 The report shall describe in full (including code) the descriptive and inferential statistical analysis and the graphical analysis of one of their own experiments.
 A suitable dataset form a R package can be used.